benvallack/The-Flipper/README.md

 # The-Flipper
 KiCad and Gerber files for this quirky 28 key split keyboard.

+Created using the amazing Ergogen tool: https://github.com/mrzealot/ergogen

 This particular version hasn’t been tested yet but a previous very similiar verison worked fine.